J1ck/ProfileStoreWrapper/docs/api.md

 ```luau
 .EndSessionAsync(Player : Player)
 ```
-Ends the given ``Player``'s session and will subsequently kick them.
+Ends the given ``Player``'s session and will subsequently kick them

+!!! tip
     This method will wait for the update queue to be completely flushed before ending the session

 **Example Usage**
 ```luau linenums="1"